-If a married couple files a joint return and one spouse has a tax or delinquent debt that can be collected though a tax refund, the IRS and/or the Bureau of Fiscal Services (BFS) may keep the refund to apply to and reduce the unpaid debt.
-The IRS collects delinquent federal taxes directly and then releases any remaining refund to the Bureau of Financial Services, who then checks their records to see if any delinquent accounts have been turned over to the Treasury Offset Program (TOP).
+If a married couple files a joint return and one spouse has a delinquent tax or other debt that can be collected through a tax refund, the IRS and/or the Bureau of Fiscal Service (BFS) usually takes the refund (seizes the refund) and applies it to the unpaid debt.
+The IRS collects delinquent federal taxes directly and then releases any remaining refund where the Bureau of Financial Services, checks their records to see if the taxpayer has any delinquent accounts turned over to the Treasury Offset Program (TOP).
 The types of debts that can be collected through the TOP program include; unpaid child support, delinquent state and local taxes, and student loans.
 Any remaining refund is then released to the taxpayer(s).
 If only one spouse owes the debt, the other spouse is an injured spouse because they didn’t get their share of the refund.

 Which form should I fill out to make an injured spouse claim?

-When a joint refund is seized (or when you expect it to be seized) by the government to pay one spouse’s debt, the other spouse – known as the injured spouse – can attempt to recover his or her portion of the joint refund by filing Form 8379, the Injured Spouse Allocation form.
+When a joint refund is seized (or expected to be seized) by the government to pay one spouse’s debt, the other spouse – known as the injured spouse – can attempt to recover his or her portion of the joint refund by filing Form 8379, the Injured Spouse Allocation form.

 Form 8379 can be filed along with the couple’s joint return.

 How long does it take to get my share of the refund if I am an injured spouse?

 If an injured spouse files Form 8379 along with the couple’s joint tax return, it takes about 14 weeks (11 weeks if the return is filed electronically) for the injured spouse allocation request to be processed.
 If Form 8379 is filed after the joint return is processed, the request will be processed in roughly eight weeks because there is no return processing time.